 “The people of Afghanistan are not to blame for the Taliban coming to power.
 And they do not deserve to have the international community turn away now,” Maas said in a statement.

 Germany, like many US allies, had celebrated President Joe Biden’s victory over Donald Trump and the new administration’s stated emphasis on working with the rest of the world.

 But even some close allies have been critical over how Biden ended the 20-year war in Afghanistan, which led to the Western-backed government crumbling within days.

 Armin Laschet, the leader of German Chancellor Angela Merkel’s ruling party and candidate to succeed her, described the Afghanistan mission as “the biggest debacle” in NATO’s history.

-Biden has long favored pulling out of Afghanistan, arguing that the US-led NATO mission had achieved its core goal of accountability for the September 11 attacks 20 years ago this week and that the United States should not invest further blood or treasure in propping up a weak government.
+Biden has long favoured pulling out of Afghanistan, arguing that the US-led NATO mission had achieved its core goal of accountability for the September 11 attacks 20 years ago this week and that the United States should not invest further blood or treasure in propping up a weak government.

-Blinken has said that Washington will work with allies to exert diplomatic and economic leverage in Afghanistan even after the end of America’s longest war.
+Blinken has said Washington will work with allies to exert diplomatic and economic leverage in Afghanistan even after the end of America’s longest war.